 Károly joins us to improve our sorted array implementation from episode #35 using binary search.
 We benchmark both implementations to learn about their real-world performance.

-This week Lisa joins us to show the test-driven approach to reactive programming they take at Kickstarter.
+This week Lisa joins us to demonstrate the test-driven approach to reactive programming taken at Kickstarter.

 Brandon from Kickstarter is back to show us how the company uses playgrounds to prototype and style individual view controllers.